Mercedes-Benz Factory Worker Lawsuit: Unpaid Wages for Donning & Doffing?

 If an employee in a chemical plant cannot perform his or her principal activities without putting on certain protective clothes, changing clothes on the employer’s premises at the beginning and end of the workday would be a necessary part of the employee’s principal activities.
 The time spent in changing clothes would probably be hours worked.”

-Factory Worker Unpaid Wages Lawsuit
+Factory Worker Unpaid Wages Lawsuits

 In May 2023, a jury awarded $22 million of back wages to be paid to over 7,500 employees of a Pennsylvania battery manufacturer in a lawsuit filed by the Department of Labor (DOL).